2 to 3 years

 If something does not feel right about my speech, please speak with our Health Visitor, GP or Early Years practitioner, nursery staff or our childminder.
 You can also pop along to one of the speech and language drop-in groups held at the Children and Family Centres.

-Here are some ideas to help me talk at home and information about keeping children safe and home safety in the video below.
+Here are some ideas to help me talk at home.

 Heathy Eating